- Contemporary rooms with mini-fridges and coffeemakers

 - Wide range of on-site restaurants and shopping

 - At least 30 minutes from the beach

 - Pricey parking

 A massive business hotel, with a six-story shopping mall and lots of amenities, in downtown L.A.'s financial district

 Part shopping mall, part hotel, all big.
 This 1,354-room hotel's five cylindrical towers, made of reflective glass, shoot 35 stories into the sky, rivaling the nearby skyscrapers that bear names like UnionBank, Wells Fargo, and Citigroup.
 External glass elevators rocket guests up to their rooms at ear-popping speed.
 On the top floors, LA Prime serves expensive steaks, and customers sip drinks in the rotating BonaVista Lounge as they take in 360-degree views of the Los Angeles skyline.

 Given its location in L.A.'s downtown financial center and its 110,000 square feet of convention space, the hotel caters primarily to business travelers.
-But for a business-oriented place, the Westin Bonaventure packs a load of additional leisure-style amenities: a heated, outdoor pool, a huge spa, a host of dining options, and extensive workout facilities.
-And then there are the shops.
-A giant, six-story atrium contains an entire mall's worth of goods and services -- everything from a dentist's office to a Panda Hut Chinese restaurant and an FTD florist.
+But for a business-oriented place, the Westin Bonaventure packs a load of additional leisure-style amenities: a heated outdoor pool, a spa, a host of dining options, and extensive workout facilities.

-The only other mega-hotel in the area that offers similar amenities (but no spa) is the enormous Wilshire Grand, which also underwent a renovation at the same time.
+The only other mega-hotel in the area that offers similar amenities (but no spa) is the enormous Wilshire Grand.
 Travelers should consider whichever option is cheaper.
 For a downtown location with better decor and classier public spaces, you can pay more and stay at the Omni, although its rooms are underwhelming.